RHS Growing Guides

 Planting in containers

-Plant your young peppers into their final container in late April if growing in a heated greenhouse, mid-May in an unheated greenhouse, or late May/June to grow outside.
-Choose a container at least 30cm (1ft) wide, and use peat-free multi-purpose compost, or plant two or three in a standard growing bag.
+Plant your young peppers into their final container in late April if growing in a heated greenhouse, mid-May in an unheated greenhouse, or late May/June if growing outside.
+Choose a container at least 30cm (1ft) wide and fill with peat-free multi-purpose compost, planting one pepper in the centre.
+Alternatively, plant two or three in a standard growing bag.
 Add canes to keep the plants stable and upright.
-See our guides below for more tips.

 Planting in the ground

-Choose a spot with well-drained, fertile, moisture-retentive soil that is ideally slightly acidic.
-To achieve this, dig in moderate amounts of well-rotted manure, at a rate of 5.4kg (10lb) per square metre/yard, but avoid using fresh manure or large quantities, as this can lead to lush, leafy growth at the expense of fruit.
-Next, warm the soil with cloches for a couple of weeks before planting.
+Choose a spot with well-drained, fertile, moisture-retentive soil.
+If your soil is poor or very heavy, dig in a few bucketfuls of organic matter, such as garden compost or well-rotted manure, before planting.
+Alternatively, if you practise no-dig, mulch the soil ahead of planting directly into the mulch.
+Warm the soil with cloches for a couple of weeks before planting so plants get off to a strong start.
 Space sweet pepper plants 38–45cm (15–18in) apart, depending on the variety.
 Compact varieties can be spaced 30cm (1ft) apart.
-Then cover young plants with cloches to provide wind protection, preferably until the end of June.
+Cover young plants with cloches to provide wind and cold protection, preferably until the end of June.

 5